Nationals Spring Training

 There are plenty of spaces in the large grass field behind the first base side of the ballpark.
 They are accessed through the general parking entrance, which is listed as Gate 5, found at the back of the parking lot, which itself is bisected by a palm tree-lined sidewalk that leads to the stadium.
 There's also a very small paved lot directly behind home plate, but it's reserved for team employees and the handicapped.

 Painted in the red, white and blue colors of the Nationals, Space Coast Stadium is comfortable and clean, but relatively plain.
 Its exterior facade looks like a vinyl sided house and is approached via wide paved paths that lead to a plaza featuring a large Casey at the Bat statue and replica of a Space Shuttle orbiter.
-The stadium's most notable interior feature is its foul poles, which are covered with memorials to the two space shuttle disasters (Columbia in left, Challenger in right).
-The tribute is fitting, as the stadium took its name from its proximity to the Kennedy Space Center, the NASA launch facility for which the region is nicknamed.
+For many years, the stadium's foul poles were covered with quite visible memorials to the two space shuttle disasters.
+Those tributes were removed in 2013 and now much smaller canvas banners on beams in the concourse behind home plate remember Challenger and Columbia.
+The less noticeable tributes still remain fitting, as the stadium took its name from its proximity to the Kennedy Space Center, the NASA launch facility for which the region is nicknamed.
 Originally the spring home of the Florida Marlins, Space Coast Stadium served as the final spring training camp of the Montreal Expos, who spent two seasons (2003-04) in Viera before the franchise became the Washington Nationals.

 Fast Facts Most fans enter the ballpark from a ramp that leads up to its main entrance behind home plate.
-A much lesser used and noticeable gate can be found behind first base at street level.
+Much lesser used and noticeable gates at street level down the right field line are for groups and season ticket holders.
+They are rarely, if ever, open to anyone else.

 All ticket windows are at street level behind home plate and are under the second level plaza that is outside of the ballpark's main entrance.